GoogleChrome/web.dev/src/site/content/en/blog/pwas-on-oculus-2/index.md

 Multiple Meta divisions have created PWAs for the Oculus Quest&nbsp;2, for example [Instagram](https://www.oculus.com/experiences/quest/6102857836422862) and [Facebook](https://www.oculus.com/experiences/quest/6126469507395223).
-These PWAs run in standalone app windows that do not have a URL bar and that can be freely resized.
+These PWAs run in standalone app windows that don't have a URL bar and that can be freely resized.

 {% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/m5NoDaB7hyFOvrxHF9oS.jpeg", alt="Facebook Oculus Quest 2 app.", width="800", height="450" %}